PXLRoboticsLab/RODIPCa/README.md

 * [DLink DCS-4602EV](http://www.dlink.com/uk/en/products/dcs-4602ev-full-hd-outdoor-vandal-proof-poe-dome-camera)
 * [DLink DCS-4802E](http://us.dlink.com/products/business-ip-cameras/vigilance-full-hd-outdoor-mini-dome-network-camera/)

-**If you tested the project with another IP camera that's not in the list send an email to: maarten.bloemen@student.pxl.be so we can add it to the list.**
+**If you tested the project with another IP camera that's not in the list send an email to: Tim.Dupont@pxl.be so we can add it to the list.**

 ## Authors
 * [Maarten Bloemen](https://github.com/MaartenBloemen)